Castration: Criticism

-Torture and war crimes
+Castration as a weapon of war

 An Italian soldier who was castrated and emasculated during the Second Italo-Ethiopian War.

 Castration and other forms of male genital mutilation have been practiced against enemy soldiers and civilians from ancient times to the twenty-first century.
 Sometimes it is practiced against living boys and men and other times against corpses.

 The castration of defeated enemies and the taking of body parts as trophies were traditional in Ethiopia, and Ethiopian forces practiced castration and emasculation during the Second Italo-Ethiopian War (1935–1937).
 Italian aviator Tito Minniti was allegedly one victim of this practice.

 One British RAF officer, G. C. Gardiner DSO DFC, is recorded as having been castrated after a crash landing in Syria.
 During the Mau Mau uprising, there were reported instances of British security forces castrating Kenyan detainees in internment camps.

+In Europe during the Yugoslav Wars from 1991 onwards, Bosnian prisoners of war were castrated.
+According to the statements of victims and eyewitnesses, 32 Serbian women were allegedly tasked with castrating them by cutting off their organs with razor blades.

 A video released during the 2022 Russian invasion of Ukraine appeared to show Russian soldiers castrating a Ukrainian captive with a box cutter.
 This led to a wave of international condemnation against the Russian military for its use of torture in wartime.
 Many other cases of Russian troops castrating Ukrainian prisoners of war have also emerged.
 According to the prosecutors, 101 cases of sexual violence against Ukrainian men by occupying Russian forces have been recorded, including 50 in the Kherson region.
 But this is almost certainly a vast undercount, since experts say men are often reluctant to report sexual violence.

 When Ukrainian cities were liberated, numerous abuses by Russian forces were exposed, including castrations, in attempts to terrorize and demoralize the Ukrainian population to break their will to fight.